 56. eCommerce store owner (Dropshipping)

 2020 has proven just how resilient eCommerce stores are.
 It’s estimated that over 93% of global internet users have purchased products online, so if there ever was a time to join this market, it’s now.
-You can start an eCommerce store or have a business that’s just as lucrative by offering drop shipping.
+You can start an eCommerce store or have a business that’s just as lucrative by offering a dropshipping business model.
 It takes a lot of dedication and hard work to succeed as an eCommerce store owner today, but it’s well worth it.

 57. Personal assistant